VishwajeetJK/Machine-Learning-for-Healthcare-Analytics-Projects/README.md

 ### Related products
 * Healthcare Analytics Made Simple  [[Packt]](https://www.packtpub.com/big-data-and-business-intelligence/healthcare-analytics-made-simple?utm_source=github&utm_medium=repository&utm_campaign=) [[Amazon]](https://www.amazon.com/dp/1787286703)

-## Get to Know the Author
-*Eduonix Learning Solutions*
-creates and distributes high-quality technology training content.
-Our team of industry professionals has been developing workforces for more than a decade.
-We aim to teach technology the way it is used in industry and the professional world.
-We have a professional team of trainers for technologies ranging from mobility, web enterprises, and database and server administration.

 ## Other books by the authors
 [Learn to Create WordPress Themes by Building 5 Projects](https://www.packtpub.com/web-development/learn-create-wordpress-themes-building-5-projects?utm_source=github&utm_medium=repository&utm_campaign=9781787286641 )

 [Learn Node.js by Building 6 Projects](https://www.packtpub.com/web-development/learn-nodejs-building-6-projects?utm_source=github&utm_medium=repository&utm_campaign=9781788293631 )

-### Suggestions and Feedback
-[Click here](https://docs.google.com/forms/d/e/1FAIpQLSdy7dATC6QmEL81FIUuymZ0Wy9vH1jHkvpY57OiMeKGqib_Ow/viewform) if you have any feedback or suggestions.